 Add the day to your calendar!

-Sexy Sadie was recorded at EMI Abbey Road Studios in London on this day in 1968.
+You're Going To Lose That Girl was recorded at EMI Abbey Road Studios on this day in 1965.

 More Beatles History...

 It's also the mission of International Beatles Fan Day to keep the legacy of the Beatles alive by encouraging

 the day to be celebrated by kids in classrooms all over the world.

 The music of the Beatles is timeless, we know from direct experience of parents with their small kids, that once